batden/elucidate/README.md

 ## Get started

-First, you will need to install git on your system.
+Before using elucidate, you may need to install the git package on your system if it isn't already there.

 Open a terminal window and type in the following: